 Their recent moving Image work includes A two LED screen film installation called “Suspended Island” commissioned by BALTIC as part of the Great Exhibition of the North 2018, exhibited also at the Aesthetica Arts Prize, York from March to August 2019.
 The film also premiered in its festival format at Rotterdam IFFR and won the Best Experimental Film award at the Vila do Conde Film Festival in Portugal July 2019.
 They also completed “Undead Sun” (2014) and “We Put The World Before You” (2016) commissions for the Imperial War Museum, London, the Arts Council of England, Wolverhampton Art Gallery and MIMA, Middlesbrough and Wolverhampton Art Gallery 2018 as part of the 14-18 WWI centenary commemorations.

-Louise is a board member of the Baltic Center for Contemporary Art.
+Jane is a board member of DACS.
 Jane and Louise are appointed as joint Professors of Fine Art at Newcastle University and are honorary Visiting Professors of Fine Art at the University of Wolverhampton.